kubevela/kubevela/docs/en/install.md

 <!-- tabs:end -->

-## 4. Sync Capability from Cluster
+## 4. (Optional) Sync Capability from Cluster

+If you want to run application from `vela` cli, then you should sync capabilities first like below:

 ```shell script
 vela workloads